amromics/amromics/README.md

 ```
 ### Output
 Output from the pipeline is generated under the directory specified by `--work-dir`.
-The results include 2 sub-folders corresponding to 2 parts of the pipeline: `samples/` for isolate analysis output of each sample and `collections/` for pan-genome analysis results.
+The results include 2 output sub-folders corresponding to 2 stages of the pipeline: `samples/` for isolate analysis of each individual sample and `collections/` for pan-genome analysis results of the whole collection.
 ```
 work-dir
 ├── samples